"Hacker-for-hire" pleads guilty to Yahoo breach - News 12 Now

 Yahoo user accounts began being compromised at least as early as 2014.

-Prosecutors say Dokuchaev and Sushchin turned to Baratov after learning that one of their targets had accounts at webmail providers other than Yahoo.
+Dokuchaev and Sushchin turned to Baratov after learning that one of their targets had accounts at webmail providers other than Yahoo, prosecutors said.